SIR: Over 1.56 crore voter enumeration forms distributed in Rajasthan | Politics

 - India

-More than 1.56 crore voter enumeration forms have been distributed across Rajasthan in the first five days of the Special Intensive Revision (SIR) of electoral rolls, officials said on Saturday.
+More than 1.56 crore voter enumeration forms have been distributed across Rajasthan so far as part of the Special Intensive Revision (SIR) of electoral rolls, officials said.

-According to Chief Electoral Officer Naveen Mahajan, Barmer, Chittorgarh and Alwar districts have reported the highest distribution so far, while nine districts -- Bikaner, Jodhpur, Jhalawar, Hanumangarh, Sirohi, Kota, Balotra, Pali and Jaisalmer -- recorded less than 25 per cent distribution.

 The chief election officer added that under the SIR exercise, voters can also fill and submit their enumeration forms online.
 The Election Commission has provided this facility to make the process more accessible and efficient for public, he added.